bdb-dd/altinn-studio-docs/content/altinn-studio/v8/reference/data/data-modeling/_index.en.md

 ---
 title: Altinn Studio Data Modeling
-linktitle: Data Modeling
+linktitle: Data Modeling (Deprecated)
-description: Data model and Altinn Studio Data Modeling tool
+description: This page has been split into separate how-to and reference documentation
 weight: 1
 toc: true
 aliases: